Has it really been ten years since Forever Red?

 With little time left and increasing talk of actually pulling the trigger on going to script with Version 2, I figured we needed to rethink our entire approach.
 The greatest shortcoming facing the episode was the finite run time of only 22 minutes - 2 minutes of which have to be credits, and another 2 minutes were supposedly going to be a montage of old footage at the end.
 So it was time to trim the fat, get rid of the meet cutes, and force these Rangers to get down to business.
 And that meant treating the villains like characters and not just sparring dummies.

-In the margins below you can see the comments by Koichi (K) and Jonathan (JT).
-A testament to their keen sense of story and the collaborative process where everyone’s input is valuable.
+In the margins below you can see the comments from my discussion over it with Koichi (marked by a K) and separate notes that arose from a meeting with Story Editor/Writer Suzi Shimoyama and Jonathan (marked by a JT).
+A testament to the collaborative process where everyone’s input is valuable.

 A hero is only as meaningful as the villain he or she faces, and you better believe the more super a hero is, the more super the villain had better be.
 So what villain can be big enough to necessitate ten Red Rangers joining forces to defeat them?
 The answer was a villain that would require more time than we had to set up in 22 minutes without eating up screen time from our heroes.
 My idea was to bring back one of the well-established villains from the past who was denied a satisfactory comeuppance at the hands of the Rangers, Dark Specter.